New method for increasing the durability of gas distribution networks developed at SSTU

-Scientific research conducted at SSTU confirmed the advantages of polyethylene pipes compared to steel counterparts.
-During the tests, internal pressure, temperature deformations, and external influences were checked.
+Scientific research conducted at SSTU has confirmed the advantages of polyethylene pipes compared to steel counterparts.
+Internal pressure, temperature deformations, and external influences were tested during the trials.
 The researchers were able to establish optimal design characteristics to ensure durability.

 The study showed that reinforced polymer pipes withstand high operational loads.
-Calculations, field and laboratory tests made it possible to determine the optimal design parameters, ensuring the durability of pipelines for up to 50.
+Calculations, field and laboratory tests made it possible to determine the optimal design parameters, ensuring the durability of pipelines over a horizon of up to 50.

 Representative of SSTU